uc-cdis/BMH-admin-portal/README.md

 # BMH-admin-portal
 Shared Codebase for the Biomedical Research Hub Initiative.
-This repository contains information related to the BRH Admin Portal.
+This repository contains information related to the Workspace Account Management Portal (formerly known as BMH Admin Portal).
 # Developer Documentation
 An overview of the application and infrastructure (including architecture diagram) can be found:
 * [Developer Documentation](./docs/README.md)